gofhilman/battleship/README.md

 ## To Do

+- finish game and repeat functionality
-- add random attack for computer player
+- smart computer feature